 “I just don’t see it being the big splash they think it’s going to be or that they want it to be.”

 Former Indiana Blast owner Kim Morris, quoted in the Indianapolis Star about the Indy Eleven of the NASL on the eve of the team’s inaugural match.
+The Eleven drew more in its first two home games than the Blast did in its entire first season.

 “Please respect my frankness, but the Americans are not World Cup material.”